husarion/static_docs_deprecated/src/core2/manuals/core2mini.md

 You also need to configure the offline development environment.
 You will find the instructions here: [Husarion SDK](https://wiki.husarion.com/howto:installation)

 ## hSerial ##
 The hSerial port is an USB device port with a standard micro B USB connector, but it's called "hSerial" because this port is connected to the serial port of the microcontroller.
-It is not the native USB port - it uses the FTDIÆ chip to connect the internal serial port to your computer or other USB host.
+It is not the native USB port - it uses the FTDI¬Æ chip to connect the internal serial port to your computer or other USB host.

 The hSerial port can be used to:
 * read logs from the CORE2mini device on your computer,